 With these metrics in hand, let’s look at some conclusions we can draw about subscription businesses.

 - Competition drives down prices while driving up CAC.
 This is especially true of companies that rely heavily on paid online advertising to acquire new customers.
 The more companies bidding for the same ad inventory, the higher those ad prices will go.
 Ironically this exact dynamic is at work within the crowdfunding ecosystem, especially among real estate platforms, many of which are competing for the same pool of accredited investors (see RealtyShares).

-- Overall CAC spending will grow inexorably without a low-cost acquisition channel.
+Overall CAC spending will grow inexorably without a low-cost acquisition channel.
 All else equal, getting to 10X the subscribers will require 10X the customer acquisition costs.
 That can work for a time, but eventually the capital requirements to fund that kind of growth will be challenging to keep up with, and growth will stall.
 The exception is if a company can find a free or low-cost customer acquisition channel.
-For example, if the product has a viral component, and each new customer results in 2 or 3 more.
-Another example is if a company has a high level of organic search traffic, which while expensive to build, essentially delivers a perpetual stream of free prospects to try and acquire as customers.
+For example:

 There’s of course more to evaluating a subscription business than just these numbers, but knowing them can help guide your further research and due diligence before making your next equity crowdfunding startup investment.

 Want to learn more but aren’t sure where to start?
 You can explore 114 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
 Did you know you can use a self-directed retirement account to invest in many alternative investments?
 Rocket Dollar makes it easy, and when you sign up using that link you'll be helping to support YieldTalk.